Iguassu Scenes

 Internet Access in Brazil

-Most hotels and inns offer Internet access.
-There are many places in downtown with Internet access it is easy to find one.
+All hotels and inns offer Internet access.
+There are many places downtown with Internet access it is easy to find one.
+Most coffee shops, restaurants, the shopping mall, even some stores have free of charge wifi.

 Information Office